ChicoBitcoinJoe/community/README.md

 4. Every time you make a change in the Community folder you need to repeat steps 2 and 3

 # Tips
-- To copy the ipfs hash straight to the clipboard use "ipfs add -r -q Community-Folder_Name | tail -n1 | clip"
+- To copy the ipfs hash straight to the clipboard use "ipfs add -r -q Community_Folder_Name | tail -n1 | clip"
-- For more verbose output use "ipfs add -r Community-Folder_Name"
+- For more verbose ipfs output use "ipfs add -r Community_Folder_Name"